-Indoor navigation is an especially useful solution for people with reduced mobility, since the system enables users to define specific routes, avoiding steep stairs or ramps.
+Indoor positioning and indoor navigation for airports are an especially useful solution for people with reduced mobility, since the system enables users to define specific routes, avoiding steep stairs or ramps.
 To make transit easier for visually impaired people, voice guidance can also be provided.
 Voice guidance (as well as on-screen contents) can be provided in different languages.

 But in addition to helping passengers get to their destination, indoor navigation helps to monetize their transit.
 Promotional actions based on geofencing can be carried out once we know the visitor’s location.
 There is no better situation to motivate a traveler to enter our stores than to impress them with an exclusive promotion just when they are passing close by.

 Airports can also earn additional revenue from a better marketing of advertising spaces in their apps because of increased usage.
 It has been observed in some of Situm’s deployments that the usage of an app can be increased by 50% in the first month after adding indoor navigation.